 In today’s interconnected world, where everything is ruled by technology and the internet, software security is of paramount importance to users, and even more to the businesses.
-Further, in order to build secure applications, it is imperative to consider and test Security throughout the software lifecycle.
+In order to build secure applications, it is imperative to consider web application security testing throughout the software lifecycle.

-Thus, it’s more critical now than ever before that businesses add a powerful approach to security testing for their applications and any other digital product that has a capability to receive critical data from customers, clients, and partners.
+Thus, it’s more critical now than ever before that businesses work towards a powerful web application security testing approach for their apps and any other digital product that has the capability to receive critical data from customers, clients, and partners.

 What is Software Security Testing?

 “Testing is an infinite process of comparing the invisible to the ambiguous in order to avoid the unthinkable happening to the anonymous.”— James Bach